$\mathrm{SU}(4)$-Symmetric Quantum Spin-Orbital Liquids on Various Lattices: spin-orbital liquids

 The simplest constraint for the projection would be

 or

 Indeed both Eq.~\eqref{case1} and Eq.~\eqref{case2} can simplify the original $\mathrm{SU}(4)$ Hamiltonian and result in the same Majorana Hamiltonian.
-In either case, all higher order terms in the $\mathrm{SU}(4)$ Heisenberg model are transformed into quartic terms:
+In either case, all higher order terms in the $\mathrm{SU}(4)$ Heisenberg model can be reduced into quartic terms:

 Thus, at a saddle point we can define a real mean field to solve self-consistent equations: $\chi_{ij}^R = \langle i\bm{\eta}_i \cdot \bm{\eta}_j + i\bm{\theta}_i \cdot \bm{\theta}_j \rangle,$ and the mean-field Hamiltonian reads